shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_5/README.md

 ### My Answer:
 * x can be a consumer
 * z can be a function, or a BinaryOperator
-* A - can be appliued to y
+* A - can be applied to y
 * B - can not be applied, I THINK
 * C - false, does not exist
 * D - false, does not exist